 - Technical Designer – select the name of the technical designer here

 - Proposal Class – select the appropriate class from the dropdown list.
-Classes are a reporting mechanism used by QuickBooks to sort financial details [ Read More ] * This may be a required field as defined by your system administrator.
+Classes are a reporting mechanism used by QuickBooks to sort financial details * This may be a required field as defined by your system administrator.

 - Proposal Type – this optional field helps categories the type of proposal.
-This list is populated by users as they manually enter a type in this field.
+Users populate this list as they manually enter a type in this field.

 - Proposal Status – choose a status from the dropdown.
-This helps separate proposals based on where they are in the sales process.
-It can also be used to send notifications to team members when it is their turn to perform the next step in the process.
+This status helps separate proposals based on where they are in the sales process.
+The system can also send notifications to team members when it is their turn to perform the next step in the process.

-- Site If your company has enabled Multi-Site Inventory (in Settings > Module Settings > Items > Multi-Site Inventory) you will be able to select a location where this proposal is based out of.
-This option is designed for companies with multiple physical locations and choosing a Site here lets everyone know which store this proposal is associated with.
+- Site If your company has enabled Multi-Site Inventory (in Settings > Module Settings > Items > Multi-Site Inventory), you will be able to select a location where this proposal is based.
+This option is designed for companies with multiple physical locations, and choosing a Site here lets everyone know which store this proposal is associated with.

-Once a proposal is approved by a customer, it needs to be converted to a Sales Order.
+Once a customer approves a proposal, it needs to be converted to a Sales Order.
 The Sales Order is where parts can be ordered and allocated, labor is scheduled, and invoices are sent to your customer.

-- When a proposal becomes a Sales Order, any future changes will be made through a formal change order process.
+- When a proposal becomes a Sales Order, you must make any future changes through a formal change order process.